Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * CNAME:
   * Points a hostname to any other hostname. (app.mydomain.com => blabla.anything.com)
+  * Can redirect DNS queries to any DNS record
   * ONLY FOR NON ROOT DOMAIN (aka. something.mydomain.com)
 * Alias:
   * Points a hostname to an AWS Resource (app.mydomain.com => blabla.amazonaws.com)